The Complete Guide To Betting Baseball

 Unlike football and basketball, lines in baseball are made of money lines.
 That is a team has a money value and that determines the size of the bet you must make to make one unit of profit.

 If the Dodgers are -160, then you have to wager $160 to win $100.
-In football and basketball you have spreads, but the money line is usually consistent at -1.10.
-In other words you would need to wager $110 to win $100.
+In football and basketball, you have the spread, but the money line is usually consistent at -1.10.
+In other words, you would need to wager $110 to win $100.
 This is called the “Vig” or “Vigorish.”

 That 52% could be lower if you are strictly a dog player or much higher if you play all favorites.
 So understanding this will help you determine what kinds of wagers you need to make.

 If you are like a lot of players, you like playing the favorites.
 Problem is that if you lose, you are put into a bigger hole by the higher Vig.
 This is especially true if you are playing -2.00 or higher favorites.
 And trust me; these big favorites lose all the time.
 One wager I will make is a two or three-team parlay with the bigger favorites.